 • 400m open-water swim (30 minutes to complete)

-• 3.5-mile run along the Brazos River
+• 5K run along the Brazos River

 • Sprint Tri Relay available

 • 1500m open-water swim (1 hour to complete)